 Research Behind Visual Processing

 Research on eye movements has been going on for many years.
-The 2009 eye movement study by Levy, Bickness, Slattery, and Raynor shows that eye movements are based on the visual perceptual input.
+The 2009 eye movement study by Levy, Bickness, Slattery, and Raynor shows that eye movements are based on visual perceptual input.
 This input is combined with grammatical language input (the word order within a sentence).
 Every reader combines the perceptual input with sentence structure to guide the saccadic movement of their eyes.
 Saccades are the rapid movements of the eyes.

 For example, the word flour is reread more often in sentence 1a than in sentence 1b or than the word wheat in sentence 1c):